Post

 Complete Code: Automation-PullRequest.yml

-Test Reopened PR
+Test Reopening (Reopened) PR

-You can see that only the Size Label Job will execute, while the Auto Assignee Job was skipped.
+You can see that only the Size Label Job will execute, while the Auto Assignee Job was Skipped.

-Case Study — 3
+Case — 3

 Result Image